-Most category page content falls flat because the brief was vague, missing product context, or didn't exist at all.
-This guide shows you how to write SEO content briefs that align writers with search intent, product relevance, and your brand's voice.
+Most category page content falls flat because the content brief was vague, missing product context, lacked alignment with buyer intent keywords, or didn't exist at all.
+This guide shows you how to create an SEO content brief that aligns writers with search intent, product relevance, and your brand's voice, with a reusable content brief template for e-commerce teams.
+This is one of the areas Similar AI's agents handle automatically.

-Category pages are uniquely challenging to brief because they sit at the intersection of commerce and content.
+For e-commerce teams focused on maximizing customer lifetime value, content briefs are especially critical because category pages sit at the intersection of commerce and content.
 The writer needs to understand product context, match the search intent of real shoppers, and maintain a consistent brand voice across dozens or hundreds of pages.
+A standard SEO content brief ensures every page meets these requirements before a single word is written.

-A good brief is specific enough to eliminate guesswork but flexible enough to let talented writers do their job.
-Here are the components every e-commerce category page brief should include:
+A good SEO brief is specific enough to eliminate guesswork but flexible enough to let talented writers do their job.
+Here are the components every e-commerce content brief should include:

 Clearly state the primary keyword the page should rank for, plus 3-5 secondary keywords and long-tail variations the writer should weave in naturally.